Bahamas - Country Commercial Guide

 Digital Economy & E-Commerce:

 The Bahamas has seen increased demand for information technology and data security services due to the pandemic.
-The government committed to further digitize its services and online processes, including foreign investment applications, as well as develop an “entrepreneur visa” to attract high-tech companies.
+The government is committed to further digitizing its services and online processes, including foreign investment applications, as well as developing an “entrepreneur visa” to attract high-tech companies.
 There is continued demand for smart technology, ICT services and equipment, medical technology and equipment, and consumer products.
 The government plans to establish a “Tech Hub” at the University of The Bahamas Grand Bahama campus, and with the assistance of a U.S.-based company, the government has developed marketing strategies to promote the tech hub and train Bahamians in software development.

 Digital Assets and FinTech:

-Consumer Products: All consumer products in The Bahamas are imported.
+Most consumer products in The Bahamas are imported.
 Bahamians are brand conscious and prefer American brands that they encounter on frequent buying trips to the United States, or through advertisements on U.S. cable TV programming.

-The Bahamas imports nearly 90 percent of its food at an annual cost of approximately $1 billion, the vast majority from the United States.
-The U.S. Department of Agriculture (USDA) notes large hotels and resorts purchase 60 percent of their food and beverage products directly from U.S. suppliers.
-The Bahamian government is seeking private investment in the agriculture and fisheries sectors to increase their contribution to GDP from $150 million (1.5 percent) to $1.2 billion (10 percent) by 2031.
+Agriculture & Food Products: The Bahamas imports nearly 90 percent of its food at an annual cost of approximately $1 billion, nearly all from the United States.
+The U.S. Department of Agriculture (USDA) notes large hotels and resorts purchase a substantial percentage of their food and beverage products directly from U.S. suppliers.
+The Bahamian government is seeking private investment in the agriculture and fisheries sectors to increase their contribution to GDP by 2031.